Practical Resources & Inspiration

 volunteering opportunities, degree and job opportunities, etc.

-They have a resource for women abroad focused on safety and
+They have a resource for women abroad focused on safety and cultural

-abroad, and travelers with disabilities abroad
+travelers with disabilities abroad

-Before your trip, think about what you
+Before your trip, think about what you would

-would do if you were robbed or raped.
-Imagine the plan: whom you
+do if you were robbed or raped.
+Imagine the plan: whom you would

-home quickly, etc. Imagine the plan in your mind - and may you
+Imagine the plan in your mind - and may you never have to follow

-never have to follow that plan.
+that plan.

 Before a trip abroad, think about what you would do if a police